yashsahugtx/skype-docs/Skype/SDN/articles/deviceechoeventratio-element-qualitypropertiestype-complextype-skype-sdn-2-2-c.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

 Percentage of sessions the DeviceEchoEvent event was fired when a device or setup is causing echo beyond the compensatory ability of the system.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information